Student Learning Outcomes

 Doctor of Philosophy in Biomedical Sciences

-• SLO 1: Plan and execute, with considerable independence, original and extensive laboratory research that advances understanding of a significant question in the biomedical sciences.
+• SLO 5: Plan and execute, with independence, original and extensive laboratory research that advances knowledge in the selected area of concentration in the biomedical sciences.

 Master of Science in Clinical Investigations

-• SLO 1: Apply an understanding of the fundamental concepts of biostatistics, epidemiology, clinical research and research methods to the research project.
+• SLO 1: Apply an understanding of the fundamental concepts of biostatistics, epidemiology, clinical research, and research methods to a research project.

 • SLO 2: Critically evaluate scientific literature in clinical research, including the choice of methods applied to problems and the interpretation of results.

-• SLO 3: Design and conduct clinical research using advanced research skills, data acquisition, management and analysis to investigate a selected research problem.
+• SLO 3: Design and conduct clinical research using advanced research skills, data acquisition, data management, and analysis to investigate a selected research problem.

-• SLO 4: Communicate clearly, accurately and professionally to disseminate scientific concepts and research results in both oral and written form.
+• SLO 4: Communicate clearly, accurately, and professionally to disseminate scientific concepts and research results in visual, oral, and written form to diverse audiences.

 Master of Science in Global Child Health

-• SLO 1: Demonstrate competency in basic research methods and their applications, including research design, data analysis and interpretation.
+• SLO 1: Demonstrate competency in research methods and apply analytical frameworks in research design, data acquisition, analysis, and interpretation

-• SLO 2: Identify the concepts, determinants and implementation principles of global child health, health systems and policy.
+• SLO 2: Understand the concepts, determinants, and implementation principles of global health and health systems.

-• SLO 3: Demonstrate the ability to evaluate, integrate and apply appropriate information from various sources to identify problems, evaluate problem-solving strategies, and create evidence-based programs and policies through critical thinking.
+• SLO 3: Examine, interpret, and apply information and data, to identify problems, construct problem-solving strategies, and create evidence-based programs and policies drawing concurrently from a variety of disciplines and through critical thinking